 The research focus at ISNAP is on three aspects of low energy nuclear physics, nuclear astrophysics, nuclear structure physics and nuclear physics applications with societal impact.

 The experimental program is primarily focused on the utilization of the accelerator facilities of the Notre Dame Nuclear Science Laboratory (NSL).
 The 5MV single-ended Pelletron is primarily used for low energy nuclear astrophysics experiments with light and heavy ion beams.
-The 10 MV FN tandem accelerator served a program in Accelerator Mass Spectrometry (AMS), and is used for a broad variety of nuclear reaction and scattering studies.
-The tandem is also the driver for the TwinSOL radioactive beam facility, which enjoys a large user community.
-A new 3MV tandem Pelletron accelerator is presently being installed to serve a more intense program in nuclear science applications.
+The 10 MV FN tandem accelerator serves a program in Accelerator Mass Spectrometry (AMS), and is used for a broad variety of nuclear reaction and scattering studies.
+The tandem is also the driver for the TriSOL radioactive beam facility, which enjoys a large user community.
+A 3MV tandem Pelletron accelerator is serves a program in nuclear science applications, primarily PIGE/PIXE and radiation chemistry.
 ISNAP plays a key role in the development of new facilities for nuclear physics; presently ISNAP spearheads the development of the CASPAR underground accelerator facility at the Sanford Underground Research Facility (SURF) at Homestake Mine in South Dakota, but also plays a key role in the development of the SECAR recoil separator for nuclear astrophysics research at FRIB.

 The theoretical program at ISNAP is motivated by the needs of the experimental program.
 It has been instrumental in the development of new phenomenological methods for interpreting nuclear reaction mechanisms and for identifying key nuclear parameters that need to be studied.
 The multi-channel, multi-level R-matrix code AZURE today serves a broad community of users.
 The statistical model codes CIGAR and SAPPHIRE also play an increasingly important role in the community.
 R-process simulations have been instrumental to prioritize studies of nuclei near or at the R-process path for radioactive beam facilities world-wide.
 In addition, the ISNAP researchers work in close collaboration with the University nuclear theory group.